Visiting UUSMV/Path to Membership

 Your first visit: Trying a new church can be daunting, but you get a warm welcome here.
 After the service you stay for social hour.
 You get a visitor information packet, meet a few people and decide you’ll come back.

 Your name tag: Within a few visits you sign up for a name tag that is at the Welcome Table the next time you come.
 Now people greet you by name and begin to remember you.

 Offerings: You contribute something as the offering basket goes by.

 You’re a regular and you are becoming more involved: Coming to church regularly, you find friends with the same interests.
 A member of the church introduces you to others and suggests activities you might enjoy.
 You join a social activity like a potluck or you lend a helping hand.
 You join an adult program, the Women’s or Men’s group, or a circle supper.
 If you have young children, they’re making friends in the Children and Youth lifelong learning classrooms.

 You volunteer to help: You offer help with the things you enjoy — hospitality crew, outdoor yard work, the Choir, a Lifelong Learning classroom, or some Committee or Task Force.
 As you help, your sense of commitment is growing.

-You attend a New to UU program: In the New to UU class held three times per year, you learn more about how this society operates and the privileges and responsibility of membership, as you hear from the Reverend Bill and other leaders.
+You attend a New to UU program: In the New to UU class held three times per year, you learn more about how this society operates and the privileges and responsibility of membership, as you hear from leaders.
 You get information to help you decide about Unitarian Universalism and becoming a Member.
 This program is not a requirement for membership, but an opportunity to learn more to help with your decision.